 If you’re already offering certain services for free, such as free delivery, consider making this service exclusive to loyalty members.
+This way only the most dedicated customers will have access to it.
 With perks, customers still receive instant access to these benefits, but they need to register for the program first, boosting your enrollment rates and giving you more insight into customer preferences and behavior.

 People love tiers and it’s a perfect loyalty structure for this industry segment.
 Advancing toward a higher rank gives members a substantial goal to work towards.
 Not to mention those who have worked to reach a higher tier are less likely to switch to another competitor, because doing so would mean giving up their hard-earned privileges.

 4. Special Loyalty Program Elements to Stand Out